Advice from our physiotherapist

 When should you seek medical attention?

-Seek medical attention if the symptoms persist for several weeks despite relief, if you experience a clear loss of sensation or severely reduced grip strength.
+Seek medical attention if the symptoms persist for several weeks despite relief, if you experience a significant loss of sensation, or if your grip strength in your hand deteriorates.
+You should also seek medical attention if numbness and pain affect your ability to use your hand in everyday life.

 Recommended protection & support